 – Just Mercy, by Bryan Stevenson

-Check out one of 4 different kits for a 3 week period.
-Each kit contains books and materials to help you start exploring new topics.
+Check out one of 4 different kits for a 1 week period.
+Each kit contains materials to help you start exploring new topics.

 Check out one of 6 Kindle eReader devices for a 3 week period.
-Each Kindle is loaded with dozens of titles, ranging from best-selling fiction, to interesting nonfiction reads, and more.
-Read the guidelines.
+Each Kindle is loaded with dozens of titles, ranging from best-selling fiction to interesting nonfiction reads, and more.

-Patrons 18 and over with a current and valid PAC2 consortium library card can check out and use a laptop inside the library from the following service areas: Circulation, Youth Department, and Reference.
+Patrons 18 and over with a current and valid PAC2 consortium library card can check out and use a laptop inside the library from the Young Adult Desk

 - Each laptop has a touchpad mouse, but USB mice are available as well.